Diphthong: Narrow and wide

 Narrow diphthongs are the ones that end with a vowel which on a vowel chart is quite close to the one that begins the diphthong, for example Northern Dutch [eɪ], [øʏ] and [oʊ].
 Wide diphthongs are the opposite – they require a greater tongue movement, and their offsets are farther away from their starting points on the vowel chart.
 Examples of wide diphthongs are RP/GA English [aɪ] and [aʊ].

 Length

 Languages differ in the length of diphthongs, measured in terms of morae.
 In languages with phonemically short and long vowels, diphthongs typically behave like long vowels, and are pronounced with a similar length.
 In languages with only one phonemic length for pure vowels, however, diphthongs may behave like pure vowels.
 For example, in Icelandic, both monophthongs and diphthongs are pronounced long before single consonants and short before most consonant clusters.

 Some languages contrast short and long diphthongs.
 In some languages, such as Old English, these behave like short and long vowels, occupying one and two morae, respectively.
-Languages that contrast three quantities in diphthongs are extremely rare, but not unheard of; Northern Sami is known to contrast long, short and "finally stressed" diphthongs, the last of which are distinguished by a long second element.
+Languages that contrast three quantities in diphthongs are extremely rare, but not unheard of; Northern Sami is known to contrast long, short and "finally stressed" diphthongs, the last of which are distinguished by a longer second element.